liligould/Election_Analysis/README.md

 # Election Analysis

 ## Purpose
 With the help of Python, VS Code a report highlighting total votes, candidates and percentage of votes each candidate received.
-This information in turn can tell us who won the election.Based on the previous work completed, the purpose of this election analysis audit was to provide the commission with further information.
+This information in turn can tell us who won the election.
+Based on the previous work completed, the purpose of this election analysis audit was to provide the commission with further information.
 We had to show them the voter turnout for each county, the percentage of votes from each county out of the total count as well as the county with the highest turnout.
 All this information could be found by looking at the reported total votes, candidates and percentage of votes each candidate received.
 For loops and conditional statements were used to provide this information.

 ## Findings
 Below is a list of the important information gathered and how the results were found.